Undergraduate Course

 Colchester Campus

-Are you fascinated by children’s behaviour?
+Are you fascinated by children's behaviour?
 What drives their development, what informs their behaviour and shapes their identity?
-Do you want to help children with emotional, social, behavioural and education difficulties?
-Why do some children falter through life’s ups and downs, whilst others seem to thrive in adversity and are more resilient?
-Do you want to make a difference to children’s lives?
+Do you want to help children with emotional, social, behavioural and educational difficulties?
+Are you interested in why some children falter through life's ups and downs, whilst others seem to thrive in adversity and appear more resilient?
+Do you want to make a difference to children's lives?
 If so, this course is for you.

-Children today face a wide range of new and challenging experiences, including unprecedented access to media, wider cultural diversity, online bullying and larger school numbers.
-Their early experiences of childhood affect them for the rest of their lives.
-You can make a positive contribution to these formative years.
+Children and young people today face a wide range of new and challenging experiences, including systemic and economic inequalities, climate change, unprecedented access to online media, increased levels of mental health distress, and online bullying.
+Childhood experiences affect people for the rest of their lives, impacting feelings, beliefs, relationships, and physical and emotional health.
+You can make a positive contribution to these vital years, supporting children’s resilience, resourcefulness, and hope.

-You gain a solid understanding of child development, the ecology of childhood (the place of children in different societies) and consider the way our concepts of childhood shape and condition children’s lives.
-You will also learn about the direct work with children through undertaking a placement in each year of study where you can begin to make links between theory and practice; in year one this placement can be with children of any age, in year two this is focussed on infant observation.
-Assessment is mainly by course work.
+You gain a deep understanding of child development, the ecology of childhood (the place of children in different societies) and consider the way our concepts of childhood shape and condition children's lives.
+You will also learn about the direct work with children through undertaking a placement in year 1 and year 2 where you can begin to make links between theory and practice; in year one this placement can be with children of any age, in year two this is focused on infant observation.
+Assessment is mainly by coursework.

 Topics include: